Local and Modern Methods of Crude Palm Oil Extraction

 Digestion of the sterilized palm fruits to release crude palm oil in the modern factory

-The digestion process in palm fruit oil extraction is achieved by feeding the threshed palm fruits into a digester with rotating arms that crush and break down the pulp (mesocarp), releasing trapped oil.
+The digestion process in palm crude oil extraction is achieved by feeding the threshed palm fruits into a digester with rotating arms that crush and break down the pulp (mesocarp), releasing trapped oil.

 The pulp is steamed, in combination with vigorous stirring to stimulate uniformity and the release of the oil and it is ready for pressing.